eurecom-asp/pc-darts-anti-spoofing/README.md

 }
 ```
 #### Acknowledgement
-It is supported by the ExTENSoR project funded by the French Agence Nationale de la Recherche (ANR).
+This work is supported by the ExTENSoR project funded by the French Agence Nationale de la Recherche (ANR).

 Codes are based on the implementations of [AutoSpeech](https://github.com/VITA-Group/AutoSpeech), [PC-DARTS](https://github.com/yuhuixu1993/PC-DARTS) and [project-NN-Pytorch-scripts](https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts).